If you have received a 23andMe kit as a gift, you may be wondering what the service provides and how to get started.

 4. Keep track of your sample

-Once your sample is in the mail, you can track its status from within your 23andMe account.
-You will also receive email notifications for key sample status updates, including when a kit is received at the lab and when your results are available.
+Once your sample is received at the lab, you can track its progress from within your 23andMe account.
+You will also receive email notifications for key status updates, including when a kit is received at the lab and when your results are available.

 5. Learn about genetics and ancestry